danielabrahamgit/danielabrahamgit.github.io/Academics/academics.md

 Assisted with Suma Anand's Beat Pilot Tone project, a method of using multiple constant RF tones to detect patient motion in an MRI scanner.

 The project involved working with the ADF4351 frequency generator board, a micorcontroller, and general RF components in order to generate pure RF tones (100MHz - 3GHz), optimized for phase noise.

+In addition to working with the frequency synthesis boards, I also got the chance to impliment a new technique for Pilot Tone motion detection.
+This technique uses Spread Spectrum Modulation in order to spread the Pilot Tone over the entire image, leading to a noise-like image artifact.
+Then, using a crafted algorithm, a motion signal can be detected robustly.
+This means that the Pilot Tone device would not need to know the MR bandwidth or center frequency to a high degree of certanty.
+Rather, the sprectrum is spread over an extremely wide range, which we assume the MR will operate in.
+Testing this new method includes working with the USRP B200 SDR and writing a Pilot Tone simulator in Python.

 ## Relevant Coursework
 #### Signal Processing